lcrossi/Pong/README.md

 # Pong

-Game inspired by the old Atari game "Pong".
+Game inspired by the legendary Atari game "Pong".